 - Cost-per-click model.
 Sellers can set an advertising budget and test what kinds of products draw in the most shoppers and sell best.
 You don’t pay if shoppers don’t click on the ads.

-3. Ability to leverage the brand power of Walmart
+4. Leverage the brand power of Walmart

 Even though Walmart’s been around longer than Amazon, it’s a close second to the e-commerce giant in terms of annual online sales.
-In 2016, Walmart.com opened up its platform to allow third-party sellers to sell their own products and get access to a pool of loyal customers.
+In 2016, Walmart.com opened up their platform to allow third-party sellers to sell their own products and get access to a pool of loyal customers.
 Once you’re approved as a seller, it takes a lot less time and energy to build your brand and generate sales when you’re backed by Walmart.

 When shoppers log onto Walmart.com to buy new gadgets, clothes, and household products, your listings look just like Walmart’s listings.
 The only difference is your listings include your seller information, your return policy, and contact information.